MPh-py/MPh/docs/limitations.md

 For the same reason, the [test suite][tests] that comes with MPh fails when collected and run via the testing framework [pyTest][pytest].
-They must be run directly from the command line.
-Since they cannot be used for continuous integration testing anyway, given that they depend on Comsol being installed on the local machine, this is but a minor inconvenience.
+The tests must be run directly from the command line.
+Since they cannot be used for continuous integration testing anyway, given that they depend on Comsol being installed on the machine, this is but a minor inconvenience.

 Furthermore, there are some known, but unresolved issues with JPype's